apiaryio/dredd/docs/overview.md

 ## Using Apiary Reporter and Apiary Tests

 Command-line output of complex HTTP responses and expectations can be hard to read.
 To tackle the problem, you can use Dredd to send test reports to [Apiary](https://apiary.io/).
-Apiary provides comfortable interface for browsing complex test reports:
+Apiary provides a comfortable interface for browsing complex test reports:

 ```
 $ dredd apiary.apib http://localhost --reporter=apiary